Helix Mattress Reviews – Your Choice, Not One Size Fits All

 - 15 Year warranty (5 years longer than the standard models)

 So you’re paying for a nicer cover, a softer feel through the top of the mattress (without changing the firmness), more targeted support from the coils and a longer warranty.
+I think they’re a pretty good deal, and I’d buy one myself.

 I think there are two reasons here.